skyfielders/python-skyfield/skyfield/documentation/time.rst

-If you instead slice along the second axis, then you can retrieve an individual position for a particular date — note that the first position is what we got a moment ago when we computed the January 1st position by itself:
+If you instead slice along the second axis, then you can retrieve an individual position for a particular date — and the first position is exactly what was returned above when we computed the January 1st position by itself:

 .. testcode::